myeditha/cm_spellchecker/README.md

 All source files are contained with the `src/` directory.
 Currently, the main spellchecker module (the vast majority of which still needs to be written) is wrapped in the `Spellchecker` class.

 All data is read in through `read_data.py` and all large files are in the `data/` directory.
 If this gets too big down the line, should most likely move to a new data repository.

+`DataManagement`: This folder contains the various abstractions that make up the pipeline.
+When you add a new implementation of some tool for the pipeline, make sure that it is always along the lines of an abstraction contained in this folder.
+Feel free to add new abstractions into this folder.
+Some of the abstractions are as follows:
+`languageUtils.py`: Classes for Langauge Specific Identifiers, Lexicons and SpellCheckers.
+`dataloader.py`: Classes for loading a corpus - mono-lingual/multi-lingual.

 Testing information and setup is in the `tests/` directory.
 Currently, this is how you would check functionality of the `Spellchecker` class (see the next section).